ReflectionHLE/ReflectionHLE/README.md

 LIBSPEEXDSP.
 NONE is also an option if you don't want to add any dependency on a resampling library.
 - Currently RESAMPLER=LIBSPEEXDSP is the default choice.
-- If a resampling library is used, then src/android-lib/jni should contain a copy of (or a symlink to) the corresponding resampling library sources, using one of these names for the directory/symlink (depending on the library in use): samplerate, soxr, speexdsp.

-Building native library code:

-- To build the native SDL2 code, and (optionally) a resampling library, enter the src/android-lib directory inside a compatible shell (e.g., "bash") and then type /path/to/ndk-build clean, followed by /path/to/ndk-build.
-You may optionally pass arguments like -j #n.

-Building native game code:
+Building the code and creating an APK file (assuming Keen Dreams only):

-- The native code of each game shall be built separately.
+- The code of each game shall be built separately.
 For instance, in the case of Keen Dreams, enter the src/kdreams/android-project directory.
-- You can then use ndk-build in src/kdreams/android-project to build the native Reflection Keen Dreams code as usual.
-Again, though, it's safer to run "ndk-build clean" first.
-You can also set the RESAMPLER variable if you want to use a different resampling library (or disable resampling altogether).
-Example: ndk-build RESAMPLER=LIBSOXR

-Building the Java code and creating an APK file (assuming Keen Dreams only):
+- This also covers the shared C (native) and Java library code.

-- Create a new local.properties file at src/android-lib, and fill it with the path to the SDK, like this: sdk.dir=/path/to/adt-bundle-linux-x86_64/sdk
+- Create a new local.properties file at src/android-lib, and fill it with the path to the SDK Tools, like this: sdk.dir=/path/to/android-sdk-tools.
-- Copy to src/android-lib/src/org/libsdl/app the following file from the SDL2 sources (tested with 2.0.5): android-project/src/org/libsdl/SDLActivity.java
+- The same local.properties file shall also have the path to the NDK, formatted like this: ndk.dir=/path/to/android-ndk-r16b.
 - For Keen Dreams, copy src/android-lib/local.properties
 into src/kdreams/android-project.
+- Copy the SDL2 Android Java files to to src/android-lib/app/src/main/java.
+For instance, if android-project/src/org/libsdl/app/SDLActivity.java is present, copy it to src/android-lib/app/src/main/java/org/libsdl/app.
+- The directory src/android-lib/app/jni should have a copy of (or a symlink to) the SDL2 sources, named "SDL".
+- If a resampling library is used, then src/android-lib/app/jni should additionally contain a copy of (or a symlink to) the corresponding resampling library sources, using one of these names for the directory/symlink (depending on the library in use): samplerate, soxr, speexdsp.
-- While under src/kdreams/android-project, type "ant clean" and then "ant".
+- While under src/kdreams/android-project, type "./gradlew assembleDebug".
-If there is no unexpected issue, you should get a RefkeenActivity-debug.apk package in src/kdreams/android-project/bin.
+If there is no unexpected issue, you should get a reflection-kdreams-debug.apk package in src/kdreams/android-project/app/build/outputs/apk.
+- In case of issues, try cleaning previous outputs by typing "./gradlew clean".
+Note that this is expected to remove SHARED library code as well, having an impact upon building another game's APK.

 Installing the APK package:

-- If you have a compatible Android device connected via USB, USB debugging is enabled, *and* so is installation of apps from USB, then you may be able to install the app by typing "ant installd".
+- If you have a compatible Android device connected via USB, USB debugging is enabled, *and* so is the installation of apps from USB, then you might be able to install the app by typing "./gradlew installDebug".
 - Alternatively, you can (probably) manually transfer the app, by copying the above APK file to the device's storage and then selecting the file for installation, right from the device itself.
 This may require you to